 Commercial kits that are used to concentrate platelets can vary in the type of PRP product that is produced.
 These kits can vary in platelet recovery rates, hematocrit (red blood cell) levels and growth factor release, but in some cases commercial kits can have a higher platelet counts than manual laboratory preparations (Kevy & Jacobson, 2004).

 Not all PRP is the same.
-The goal of these next few sections is to arm you as the patient with the right questions to ask your physician as you discuss whether or not a PRP injection is the right treatment for your tendon, arthritis or ligament injury.
+The goal of these next few sections is to arm you as the patient with the right questions to ask your physician as you discuss whether or not you are a candidate for a PRP procedure for your tendon, arthritis or ligament injury.

 The optimal platelet concentration for PRP has not been identified yet, but in general the ideal platelet concentration for knee osteoarthritis (Milants et al, 2017) and tendinopathies (Kaux et al, 2015) is between a 3 to 4x increase in baseline platelets.
 In one study, 33 PRP systems and protocols were tested and only 11 met the definition of PRP as having a minimum platelet concentration of 1,000,000/μL or 5x baseline concentration (Marx et al, 2013).
 In fact, 3 of the 33 systems and protocols tested had a final PRP product with a platelet count less than that of whole blood (Fadadu et al, 2019).